birdnet-team/birdnet-V3.0-dev/README.md

 - Final architecture and model size
 - Additional non-target / environmental classes (human, rain, wind, engines, etc.)

-Note: Developer preview; models, labels, and code will change.
+### ⚠️ **Note:** This is a developer preview; models, labels, and code will change.
 Trained on a subset of data and may not reflect final performance.

 ## Install
 ```bash